DevSpaceBE/sesame/README.md

 ## How

 Our parking boom gate can be opened with a button from inside the office.
-The Arduino uses a relay which closes the circuit for a few milliseconds when triggered over USB, faking a button press (and thus opening the gate).
-The mobile webapp talks with the server component which passes the command to the Arduino via a serial connection.
+The RaspberryPi uses a relay which closes the circuit for a few milliseconds when triggered over USB, faking a button press (and thus opening the gate).
+The mobile webapp talks with the server component which passes the command to the RaspberryPi via the GPIO.

-## Status

-The project is still in very early alpha phase.
-The design and slicing of the mobile webapp is done, as is the first Arduino hardware prototype.
-The Node.js server to link the two still needs to be build.

 ## Installation

 ### Mobile webapp

-Difficult to say as there is no server component yet… ;)

-### Arduino hardware

-Upload the [sesame.ino](https://github.com/DevSpace/sesame/blob/master/arduino/sesame.ino) sketch to an Arduino and connect the wires as outlined in the [diagram](https://github.com/DevSpace/sesame/blob/master/arduino/wiring.png).
-Connect the Arduino via USB to the machine running the Node.js server and the 2 extra wires to the intercom.
+The mobile webapp is served by Node.js express app.

 ## Who